TarantulaTechnology/GitHub-Issues/README.md

 GITHUB_ISSUES_PRINT_MESSAGES=true

-Set this environment variable if you want to ensure you get all issues available and avoid the rate limit.
+Set this environment variable if you want to ensure you get all issues available and mitigate the rate limit.
 This will cause the program to sleep for 30 seconds when it detects a potential rate limit violation approaching.

 GITHUB_ISSUES_PACING=true